campsd/academic-kickstart/content/publication/neutral-atom-llo/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Accepted in Phys.
-Rev. B"
+publication: "Phys.
+Rev. B, 110, 155114"
 publication_short: ""

-abstract: "Metastable false vacuum states arise in a range of quantum systems and can be observed in various dynamical scenarios, including decay, bubble nucleation, and long-lived oscillations.
-False vacuum phenomenology has been examined in quantum many-body systems, notably in 1D ferromagnetic Ising spin systems and superfluids.
-In this paper, we study long-lived oscillations of false and true vacuum states in 1D antiferromagnetic neutral atom chains with long-range Rydberg interactions.
+abstract: "Metastable states arise in a range of quantum systems and can be observed in various dynamical scenarios, including decay, bubble nucleation, and long-lived oscillations.
+The phenomenology of metastable states has been examined in quantum many-body systems, notably in one-dimensional (1D) ferromagnetic Ising spin systems and superfluids.
+In this paper, we study long-lived oscillations of metastable and ground states in 1D antiferromagnetic neutral atom chains with long-range Rydberg interactions.
 We use a staggered local detuning field to achieve confinement.
-Using theoretical and numerical models, we identify novel spectral signatures of quasiparticle oscillations distinct to antiferromagnetic neutral atom systems and interpret them using a classical energy model of deconfinement from Rydberg tails.
+Using theoretical and numerical models, we identify novel spectral signatures of quasiparticle oscillations distinct to antiferromagnetic neutral atom systems and interpret them using a classical energy model of short-range meson repulsion.
 Finally, we evaluate the experimental accessibility of our proposed setup on current neutral-atom platforms and discuss experimental feasibility and constraints."

 # Summary.
 An optional shortened abstract.
-summary: "We study the dynamics of long-lived oscillations of false and true vacuum states in neutral atom systems."
+summary: "We study the dynamics of long-lived oscillations of metastable states in neutral atom systems."

 tags:
 - Quantum Computing